 Two different cast irons were used in the experiment.
-The first alloy was a traditional EN-GJS-500-73 (α), which is a commonly used cast iron with little shrinkage.
-The other alloy was a EN-GJS-450-103 (β) with high silicon content, displaying close to fully ferritic structure with better elongation and machinability.
-The alloys chemical compositions are shown in table 2.
+The first alloy was a traditional EN-GJS-500- $7^3$ ( $\alpha$ ), which is a commonly used cast iron with little shrinkage.
+The other alloy was an EN-GJS-450- $10^3$ ( $\beta$ ) with high silicon content, displaying close to fully ferritic structure with better elongation and machinability.
+The alloys chemical compositions are shown in Table 2.